Venice – when it’s quiet

 How the days look like

-Wednesday evening, we get together to get to know each other, with introductions, explanations and preparations for the next day, and will have dinner together.
+Wednesday late afternoon/early evening, we get together to get to know each other, with introductions, explanations, and preparations for the next day, and will have dinner together.

 We will sometimes photograph early in the morning, possibly also later in the evening.

-During the day the group will photograph under guidance, with assignments and assistance from John McDermott.
-We will meet local people who grant us their time, explain us cultural insights, and let us take their pictures.
+During the day, the group will photograph under guidance, with assignments and assistance from John McDermott.
+We will meet local people who grant us their time, give us some cultural insights, and let us take their pictures.

-In the evening we will have dinner together and discuss the results, experiences of the day and the next steps.
+In the evening we will have dinner together in selected restaurants which we tested before, so we are sure to give you a non-touristy, authentic Venetian dinner experience.
+We discuss the results, experiences of the day, and the next steps.

 Information